 - Withdrawal from relationships

-Unfortunately, those actions can negatively impact your overall quality of life.
-You might start to feel like you’ll always be in pain, that you have no one to support you, and that you’re too tired to “fight back” or find a solution.
+Those things can negatively impact your overall quality of life.
+You might start to feel like you’ll always be in pain, that you have no one to support you, and that you’re too tired to fight back or find a solution.

 How to Get the Most Out of Yoga

-One of the reasons many people avoid getting started with yoga is the perception they have regarding what it’s “supposed” to look like.
+One of the reasons many people avoid starting a yoga practice is the perception they have regarding what it’s supposed to look like.
 There are plenty of stereotypes surrounding yoga as a practice, but you don’t have to buy into any of them.
-There are no certain “chants’ required or sitting positions that you have to master.
+There are no certain chants required or sitting positions that you have to master.

-Instead, the focus of yoga should be on concentration, control of the breath, and stretches that benefit the body.
-If some of the common stereotypes have kept you from getting started, take comfort in knowing almost anyone can do it.
+Instead, the focus of yoga should be on concentration, breath control, and stretches that benefit the body.
+If some of the common stereotypes have kept you from getting started, take comfort in knowing almost anyone can be a yogi.
 You only need a few basic supplies to get started, including:

 - A yoga mat